An Other Cup: History

-The album was produced by Rick Nowels and Islam, and is distributed by Atlantic Records in North America, in a venture with Islam's own label, Ya Records.
+The album was produced by Rick Nowels and Yusuf, and is distributed by Atlantic Records in North America, in a venture with Yusuf's's own label, Ya Records.
 It features guest performances from Youssou N'Dour.
-Additional guests, Alun Davies and Jean Roussel, two of Islam's long time friends, who both played in his band as Cat Stevens from 1970 in Davies' case, during the time he was writing and recording Mona Bone Jakon, and 1973 for Roussell during Stevens' Catch Bull at Four, album and tour.
-Both worked, recorded, and toured with Stevens, until he left the Western pop music business in 1978; however both made an appearance with him, performing on Stevens' first television broadcast performance, performing with him, on Later... with Jools Holland in 2006.
+Additional guests, Alun Davies and Jean Roussel, two of Yusufs long time friends, who both played in his band as Cat Stevens from 1970 in Davies' case, during the time he was writing and recording Mona Bone Jakon, and 1973 for Roussell during Stevens's Catch Bull at Four, album and tour.
+Both worked, recorded, and toured with Stevens, until he left the Western pop music business in 1978; however both made an appearance with him, performing on Stevens's first television broadcast performance, performing with him, on Later... with Jools Holland in 2006.
 However, this was the only performance where Roussell was present.
-Davies remained as a guitarist with backing vocals as he had done for so many years in the days of "Cat Stevens", and still performs with Islam as part of his new, tight-knit band.
-Artwork is credited to "Yoriyos", believed to be Yusuf Islam's son Mohammed Islam, also a musician.
+Davies remained as a guitarist with backing vocals as he had done for so many years in the days of "Cat Stevens", and still performs with Yusuf as part of his new, tight-knit band.
+Artwork is credited to "Yoriyos", believed to be Yusuf's son Mohammed Islam who is also a musician.

 The album features a cover of "Don't Let Me Be Misunderstood".
-"Heaven/Where True Love Goes", released as a download-only single, is taken from the last part of the "Foreigner Suite" that appeared on the album Foreigner, with some words changed to fit his new Islamic faith.
+"Heaven/Where True Love Goes", released from the album as a download-only single, is a reprise taken from the last part of the "Foreigner Suite" that appeared on the album Foreigner, with some words changed to fit his new Islamic faith.
 The album also features a slightly new version of "I Think I See the Light" from Mona Bone Jakon.

-The full album was first available to hear exclusively in the 'Mes Amis' Members Area of Yusuf's website, until it was then released as a CD.
+The full album was first available to hear exclusively in the 'Mes Amis' Members Area of Yusuf's website, until it was released as a CD.

 The album debuted at No. 52 on the Billboard 200, and was certified platinum in Germany and gold in the UK.

 Track listing

-All songs written by Yusuf Islam, except where noted.
+All songs written by Yusuf, except where noted.